nginx-proxy/acme-companion/README.md

 ```
 Then start any containers to be proxied as described previously.

+* If for some reason you can't use the docker --volumes-from option, you can specify the name or id of the nginx container with `NGINX_PROXY_CONTAINER` variable.

 #### Let's Encrypt

 To use the Let's Encrypt service to automatically create a valid certificate for virtual host(s).